ingonyama-zk/icicle/docs/docs/icicle/primitives/hash.md

 ### Blake3

 [Blake3](https://www.ietf.org/archive/id/draft-aumasson-blake3-00.html) is a high-performance cryptographic hash function designed for both small and large data.
-With variable-length output (default 256 bits) and a tree-based design for efficient parallelism, it offers strong security, speed, and scalability for modern cryptographic applications.
+With a a tree-based design for efficient parallelism, it offers strong security, speed, and scalability for modern cryptographic applications.

 ### Poseidon